Home

 FAQ 1: Can cats eat popcorn?

 Cats can eat plain popcorn, although it is not the healthiest snack option.
 Popcorn itself is not hazardous, but it lacks the minerals that cats require.
-It’s similar to eating a snack that doesn’t satisfy your hunger or make you feel healthy.
+Eating a snack that doesn’t satisfy your hunger or make you feel healthy is similar.

 FAQ 2: Is popcorn safe for cats?